KNOWLEDGE HUB

 Insurance claim rejection

-You bought insurance online—quick, convenient, and cheaper without agent commissions.
+You bought insurance online — quick, convenient, and cheaper without agent commissions.
 Fast forward to when you file a claim, and it gets rejected.
 You're left confused, angry, and financially vulnerable.
-This nightmare is becoming increasingly common for DIY insurance buyers.
+This nightmare is becoming increasingly common for DIY insurance buyers — even as new regulations try to protect you.

 The Shocking Numbers